 Tibooburra, formerly known as The Granites, began as a gold-rush town when gold was discovered early in the 1880s in the region known as the Albert Goldfields.
 This extended from Mt Browne, Milparinka, Mt Poole through to "The Granites".

-In those early days the township was described as" a conglomerate township, the building stone of the district being a fine sandstone having been made liberal use of its construction, as well as galvansied iron, packing cases and their metal linings..."
+In those early days, the township was described as" a conglomerate township, the building stone of the district being a fine sandstone having been made liberal use of its construction, as well as galvanised iron, packing cases and their metal linings..."

 The Tibooburra Hotel is an elegant two-storey sandstone building on the corner of Briscoe and Wills Street.
 It is the oldest of the two hotels left remaining in Tibooburra and was built of locally cut sandstone in 1882.
 The sandstone was transported to town by horse and cart and then hand-cut and hand- chipped to form the beautiful stone structure which remains today.

-The hotel would have been used by locals and travelers alike, with Cobb and Co coaches carrying mail and passengers twice a week to the town.
+The hotel would have been used by locals and travellers alike, with Cobb and Co coaches carrying mail and passengers twice a week to the town.